-St Barnabas Out of School Club will work with children, parents and the community to ensure the rights and safety of children and to give them the very best start in life.
-St Barnabas Out of School Club believes that children have the right to be completely safe from both the fear and reality of abuse, and we are committed to protecting all the children in our care from harm.
+Over the Rainbow will work with children, parents and the community to ensure the rights and safety of children and to give them the very best start in life.
+Over the Rainbow believes that children have the right to be completely safe from both the fear and reality of abuse, and we are committed to protecting all the children in our care from harm.